Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs

 \section{Introduction}

-In a 1931/32 study \cite{Sch31, Sch32} E.~Schr\"odinger asked for the most likely evolution of particles between two points in time where their distribution is observed.
-In this, he laid out elements of a {\em large-deviations} (LD) theory for the first time.
-Indeed, at a time when much of probability theory was in its infancy, and H.~Cramer's and I.N.~Sanov's theorems \cite{cramer1938nouveau},\cite{sanov1958probability} were still a few years away, Schr\"odinger single-handedly formulated and solved a maximum likelihood problem that is now known as the Schr\"odinger Bridge problem (SB problem) \cite{chen2021stochastic}.
+In a 1931/32 study \cite{Sch31, Sch32}, E.~Schr\"odinger asked for the most likely evolution of particles between two points in time where their distributions are observed.
+In this, he laid out elements of a {\em large deviations} theory for the first time.
+Indeed, at a time when much of probability theory was in its infancy, and H.~Cram\'er's and I. N.~Sanov's theorems \cite{cramer1938nouveau,sanov1958probability} were still a few years away, Schr\"odinger single-handedly formulated and solved a maximum likelihood problem that is now known as the {\em Schr\"odinger's bridge problem} (SBP)\cite{chen2021stochastic}.

-Schr\"odinger's paradigm was slow to make inroads into probability theory until about the 1970s with the work of Jamison, F\"ollmer and others \cite{Jam74,jamison1975markov,follmer1988random,follmer1988large,csiszar1998method}.
-Since then it has become an integral part of stochastic control, fueling the recent fast development of uncertainty control -- a discipline that focuses on regulating the uncertainty profiles of dynamical systems during operation as well as at terminal times, see \cite{todorov2009efficient, vladimirov2015state, chen2016robust, wang2021survey, chen2021controlling, chetrite2021schrodinger}.
+Schr\"odinger's paradigm was slow to make inroads into probability theory until about the 1970s with the work of B. Jamison, H. F\"ollmer and others \cite{jamison1974reciprocal,jamison1975markov,follmer1988random,follmer1988large,csiszar1998method}.
+Since then, it has become an integral part of stochastic control, fueling the recent fast development of uncertainty control -- a discipline that focuses on regulating state-related uncertainties of stochastic dynamical systems during operation as well as at terminal times, see \cite{todorov2009efficient, vladimirov2015state, chen2016robust, wang2021survey, chen2021controlling, chetrite2021schrodinger}.
 Notably, \cite{dai1991stochastic} linked the minimum-energy stochastic control problem to the SBP using Fleming's logarithmic transformation \cite{fleming2005logarithmic}.
 Furthermore, through the body of work in \cite{beghi1996relative,chen2015optimal, chen2015optimalII, chen2018optimal, chen2016relation}, it became evident that steering a stochastic linear system, even of singular noise intensity, between two endpoint Gaussian distributions is optimally achievable via a {\em state-feedback} controller utilizing the SBP formalism.
 This optimal controller typically has a closed-form expression with a feedback gain that can be obtained by solving two differential Riccati or Lyapunov equations that are nonlinearly coupled at the two endpoints.
-In contrast to this earlier literature where the typical control task is to bring the system to the vicinity of target states at some specified times, we are interested in regulating the times when target states are reached.
-Thereby, we introduce a new angle to Schr\"odinger's dictum in which we now seek to reconcile stopping-time probability distributions instead of state-marginal distributions at predetermined points in time.
+In contrast to this earlier literature, where the control purpose is to bring the system to the vicinity of target states at specified times, we are interested in regulating the times when target states are reached.
+Thereby, we investigate a different angle to Schr\"odinger's dictum in which we now seek to reconcile stopping-time (first-passage-time) marginals instead of state-marginal distributions at predetermined times.